luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

     - The influence of exchange rates on domestic import and export prices.
 However, some of the increase in cost may not be passed on to consumers.
     - Price elasticity of demand of the traded goods.
 If the most important imports are relatively price inelastic, the quantity imported will not change.

 + Portfolio composition mechanism.
-When investor countries decide to relalance their investment portfolios, it can have a significant negative impact on the value of those investee country currencies.
+When investor countries decide to rebalance their investment portfolios, it can have a significant negative impact on the value of those investee country currencies.

 + Debt sustainablility mechanism.
 When the level of debt gets too high relative to GDP, investors ma question the sustainability of this level of debt, leading to a rapid depreciation of the borrower's currency.

 #### capital account influences